ascholerChemeketa/cs160Reader/_sources/Algorithms/MergeSort.rst

 A problem-solving method that is often utilized in computer science is called **divide-and-conquer**.
 In this paradigm, a problem is repeatedly divided into smaller and smaller sub-problems, until the solution to individual sub-problems becomes obvious.
 The solutions to these sub-problems are then combined to form a solution to the original problem.

-The sorting algorithms we have learned to this point (Insertion sort and Selection sort) have been **quadratic** time algorithms: they require in the worst case :math:`O(n^2)` amount of time to sort **n** items.
-There are a number of sorting algorithms that perform much better than that - a common feature of most of them is some kind of reliance on a divide and conquer strategy.
+The sorting algorithms we have learned to this point (Insertion sort and Selection sort) have been **quadratic** time algorithms: in the worst case, they require :math:`O(n^2)` amount of time to sort **n** items.
+There are a number of sorting algorithms that perform much better than that - a common feature of most of them is some kind of reliance on a divide-and-conquer strategy.
 The algorithm we are going to examine is **Merge Sort**.

 One of the keys to Merge Sort is an algorithm for merging two sorted lists into one big sorted list.
 We won't worry about computer pseudocode for this process, but here is human pseudocode: